ErinaTheDummy/SwordToShield/Character_Creation/Classes/Warrior.md

 attack against them.

 ### Charge
-When you move 20 feet in a straight line twords a creature and make an attack against them you deal an additional 1d8 damage.
+When you move 20 feet in a straight line towards a creature and make an attack against them you deal an additional 1d8 damage.

 ### Frenzy